lordmulder/LameXP/doc/Manual.md

 ![](img/lamexp/setup_4c.png)

-Once the required Nero AAC files have been put into the proper place, simply *restart* LameXP in order to enable the AAC encoding support!
+Once all of the required Nero AAC encoder program files have been installed  to the proper location, simply *restart* LameXP in order to enable the AAC encoding support!